-Because the modern business environments are adapting the flexible structure of agile, it’s not wrong to say that: The agile software development team structure is here to stay for a long time.
+Because modern business environments are adopting the flexible structure of agile, it’s not wrong to say that: The agile software development team structure is here to stay for a long time.

 According to the 15th state of the agile report, the adoption of agile methodologies by companies’ software development teams was 37% in 2020 and 86% in 2021.